yohannes2025/project3/README.md

 - Experience a fair and balanced game.

 ### Competitive Play
-- Challenge friends or random opponents in multiplayer mode.
+- Challenge friends or random opponents the computr in this case.
 - Improve skills through repeated play and strategizing.
-- Track wins, losses, and rankings (if a leaderboard is present).
+- Track wins, losses, and rankings.

 ### Ease of Access
 - Access the game easily on multiple platforms (desktop, mobile, or tablet).